tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 running while you make changes to it.
 Only mouse interaction with objects is suspended in edit mode to allow you to edit them more easily.

-Because LiveCode is constantly live, you can easily make simple changes and watch each change take effect as you make it.
+Because xTalk is constantly live, you can easily make simple changes and watch each change take effect as you make it.
 This allows you to design and experiment using an iterative process, resulting in a more productive and satisfying development experience.